“Let food be thy medicine, and medicine be thy food“ is a famous quote said by the ancient Greek physician

-Several studies indicate a positive effect of garlic consumption on the prevention of certain types of cancers.
-It lowers the risk of cancer of the stomach, throat, esophagus, colon, and ovary.
-In addition, garlic boosts the immune system and helps the body fight cancer cells more effectively.
+Several studies indicate a positive effect of its consumption on the prevention of certain types of cancers.
+It lowers the risk of cancer in the stomach, throat, esophagus, colon, and ovary.
+In addition, it boosts the immune system and helps the body fight cancer cells more effectively.

 2. Good for the Heart

-Garlic would help regulate cholesterol levels by fighting with
+It would help regulate cholesterol levels by fighting

 bad cholesterol, which increases the risk of cardiovascular disease.
 It is, therefore, great support to the heart!
 In addition, it increases the fluidity of the blood, which reduces the formation of clots that can clog the veins and arteries.